Baking up bread with benefits — like fiber, protein, and zero net carbs.

 🍞 Slices of Heaven

-Makers of fluffy, flavorful bread, two slices of this stuff pack in 22g of fiber and 10g of protein, all with 0g net carbs and 0g sugar.
-Just swap it into your favorite healthier French toast recipe, and… *chef’s kiss*!
+Makers of fluffy, flavorful bread, two slices pack in 22g of fiber and 10g of protein, with 0g net carbs and 0g sugar.
+Use it in your favorite healthier French toast recipe, and… *chef’s kiss*!

-Beyond breakfast, Hero’s bread, buns, and tortillas will totally transform your next recipe — and up your nutrition game.
+Beyond breakfast, Hero’s bread, buns, and tortillas will transform any recipe.
 Baking in added benefits, it also supports gut health and balanced blood sugar.

 Get the goods!
 Score your Hero Bread at hero.co and use code FITT10 at checkout for 10% off your first order.